 Now that I’ve got you convinced that this is the IT place to be, what to see there, then?
 Here are three itineraries to help you plan your trip and get the most out of your time.
 They should give you a pretty good idea of what to do in Armenia.

 I’m assuming you’re starting all these trips from Yerevan.
 Even though the capital is never the only thing to see in a country, that’s your most likely port of entry.

 3 Days in Armenia: Yerevan and the Surrounds

-Listen, I can’t tell you what to do… IMHO, you shouldn’t stay only in/around Yerevan, but you’re most likely to take this itinerary, so let’s go.
+Listen, I can’t tell you what to do… IMHO, you shouldn’t stay only in/around Yerevan: there are so many amazing things about backpacking the Caucasus.
+But you’re most likely to take this itinerary, so let’s go.
 There’s no shortage of things to do in Yerevan.